pbek/qownnotes-docs/docs/content/index.md

 !!! info

-    Join our [Telegram Group](https://t.me/QOwnNotes) to discuss, learn, and connect with the traefik community.
+    Join our [Telegram Group](https://t.me/QOwnNotes) to discuss, learn, and connect with the QOwnNotes community.